 Then fold and press the top edge to the back twice.

 Stitch the top edge close to the fold.

 Pin the pocket to the front of the apron on the side that you prefer

 Mine is on the right about 3” from the side edge and 3” from the curve.
 You can really put your pocket wherever you want. 🙂

 Stitch the pocket in place along the sides and bottom edge.
 Be sure to backstitch securely at the top corners.

 Then enjoy your new apron!
 Or give it as a gift… wouldn’t this be cute with some matching potholders sewn from the scraps?

-Big thanks to Lecien Fabrics for letting me share the tutorial here on SewCanShe.
+Big thanks to Lecien Fabrics for letting me share the free apron pattern here on SewCanShe.

 Let me know what you think in the comments!